HSalaberri/catcorrel/README.md

-# ldsuite
+# catcorrel
-A collection of statistical tools for linguistic data science
+A basic collection of statistical tools for measuring categorical correlation